 Does My Health Insurance Pay for Rehab at Changing Tides?

-Changing Tides is proud to accept numerous healthcare providers, including Cigna, Aetna, United Healthcare and some Anthem BlueCross plans.
-To find out whether your health insurance plan will pay for drug and alcohol rehab programs at our addiction treatment center in North Carolina, fill out our contact form or call 252-715-3905 now!
+To find out whether your health insurance plan will pay for drug and alcohol rehab programs at our addiction treatment center in North Carolina, click the big “Get Started” button at the top of the page or call 252-715-3905 now!

 We’ll get your policy information and conduct a verification.
 And if our options are not a good fit for your healthcare policy or substance use disorder, we’ll work with you to provide some recommendations for other treatment options.